peferron/peferron.github.io/_posts/2015-11-10-side-projects-overtime.md

 {% include figure.html class="figure--noscale" src="/images/scv/scv_120w.png" caption="Your best friend, the SCV." %}

-This is old news to anyone who played or watched real-time strategy games such as Starcraft.
-You don't want to spend 100% of your economy producing SCVs (the Terran worker in Starcraft).
+This is old news to anyone who played or watched real-time strategy games such as StarCraft.
+You don't want to spend 100% of your economy producing SCVs (the Terran worker in StarCraft).
 But, unless going for a timing push, you don't want to completely stop producing SCVs either, or you will get crushed long-term.
 Your best strategy is to keep a steady production of SCVs going for almost the entire duration of the game.

 Your side projects are your SCVs.
 Keep building them!